-Waste for Life has two ongoing projects in Sri Lanka and Argentina.
-We have many collaborators in both countries, but the ultimate beneficiaries of our work are the cooperative members and family groups who we have worked alongside since 2007.
+Waste for Life has three ongoing projects: Sri Lanka, Argentina and, most recently, Standing People Together in the U.S. We have many collaborators in each country but the ultimate beneficiaries of our work are the communities, cooperatives, and schools that we have worked alongside since 2007.

 Project : Sri Lanka

 WFL Sri Lanka began to take shape within the PhD fieldwork of Randika Jayasinghe, who is now our in-country Project Coordinator.
 For 3 years, she investigated and assessed the feasibility of adapting our Argentinian work model to her own country’s contexts.
 The total waste landscapes are, of course, entirely different from one another – in both the general civic consciousness about waste and its valuation (writ large), and in the makeup of the groups that are closest to waste sources.
 But when the Department of Foreign Affairs and Trade (DFAT) put out a 2014 call for proposals for their Global Partnerships for Development scheme (GPFD), we applied and won 1 of 13 grants.